-Created currently offers two courses in Visual Design: Visual Design Foundation and Visual Design Professional.
-These focus on UI (user interface) design and include the UX, branding and graphic design principles you need to be a successful UI designer.
+Created currently offers two courses in UI Design: UI Design Foundation and UI Design Professional.
+These focus on design systems, digital branding, immersive storytelling and implementing assets and brands across devices – all the principles you need to add UI Design to your creative skill set

 Created also offers Motion Design Foundation and Motion Design Professional courses.
 Motion design is a skill that's increasingly in demand, and in more places than you might have thought: read the article 5 Unexpected Industries which use Motion Design to learn more.